VA Hearing Loss & Tinnitus Guide

 Section 5: Why Hearing Aid Use Does Not Affect the Rating

-Under 38 CFR § 4.85(a), all hearing examinations for VA purposes are conducted without the use of hearing aids.
+All hearing examinations for VA purposes are conducted without the use of hearing aids (see 38 CFR § 4.85(a)).
 This prevents the corrected hearing level from masking the underlying disability.
 A veteran who functions normally with hearing aids may still have severe hearing loss that produces a significant rating under the unaided audiometric results.

 A related consequence: a veteran whose hearing is adequately corrected with aids and who therefore shows minimal symptoms in daily life may still hold a 10% or higher rating based on unaided test results.
 The VA rating reflects the organic impairment, not the corrected functional level.